makeabilitylab/physcomp/advancedio/smoothing-input.md

 #### Simple C++ class

-Signal filtering is a perfect opportunity to create a class to handle the array allocation and data processing.
-In our [Makeability Lab Arduino Library](https://github.com/makeabilitylab/arduino/tree/master/MakeabilityLab_Arduino_Library/src), we created the [`MovingAveragefilter.hpp`](https://github.com/makeabilitylab/arduino/blob/master/MakeabilityLab_Arduino_Library/src/MovingAverageFilter.hpp) class, which greatly simplifies using a moving average filter.
+Signal filtering is a perfect opportunity to create a class to hide complexity, avoid code redundancy, and handle data processing.
+In our [Makeability Lab Arduino Library](https://github.com/makeabilitylab/arduino/tree/master/MakeabilityLab_Arduino_Library/src), we created the [`MovingAveragefilter.hpp`](https://github.com/makeabilitylab/arduino/blob/master/MakeabilityLab_Arduino_Library/src/MovingAverageFilter.hpp) class, which simplifies using a moving average filter.
+But you could make your own, of course, or use [other libraries](#arduino-filtering-libraries.)

+Here's a demonstration of how to use [`MovingAveragefilter.hpp`](https://github.com/makeabilitylab/arduino/blob/master/MakeabilityLab_Arduino_Library/src/MovingAverageFilter.hpp):

 <script src="http://gist-it.appspot.com/https://github.com/makeabilitylab/arduino/blob/master/Filters/MovingAverageFilterWithClass/MovingAverageFilterWithClass.ino?footer=minimal"></script>

+We also use the [`MovingAveragefilter.hpp`](https://github.com/makeabilitylab/arduino/blob/master/MakeabilityLab_Arduino_Library/src/MovingAverageFilter.hpp) class in our demonstration of various sliding window sizes on the moving average output ([code here](https://github.com/makeabilitylab/arduino/blob/master/Filters/MovingAverageFilterWindowSizeDemo/MovingAverageFilterWindowSizeDemo.ino)).

 ### Weighted moving average

-In the basic moving average algorithm, we assign equal weight to all data in our filter window.
-You could imagine, however, more weighting data as a function of recency—that is, more recent data is likely more relevant and thus should be weighted more.
-This class of algorithms are called **weighted moving averages (WMA)** and include linear weighting schemes where weights drop off linearly in the filter window and exponential weighting schemes where weights drop off exponentially.
+In the moving average algorithm above, we assign equal weight to all data in our filter window.
+You could imagine, however, that more recent data deserves more weight (because it's more relevant).
+And, indeed, there are a class of algorithms called **weighted moving averages (WMA)** that do just this, including linear weighting schemes with weights that drop off linearly in the filter window and exponential weighting schemes where weights drop off exponentially.

 Recall that a regular moving average is: